vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 - The HTML5 plug-in requires vCenter Server 6.5.0d or later.
 The HTML5 plug-in does not function with earlier versions of vCenter Server 6.5.0.
 - The vCenter Server instance on which to install the plug-in runs on Windows.
 If you are running a vCenter Server appliance instance, see [Install the Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
+- You have not installed a previous version of the plug-ins.
+To upgrade a previous installation, see [Upgrade the vSphere Client Plug-Ins on vCenter Server for Windows](upgrade_h5_plugin_windows.md).
 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.